List of Stranger Things characters: Martin Brenner

-In season four, Brenner is definitively revealed to still be alive and working with Dr. Owens on a project called "NINA", which they hope can restore Eleven's powers.
-NINA is a specialized sensory deprivation tank and experimental drug that allow Eleven to vividly recall memories of her time in the lab.
-Flashbacks to 1979 show that Brenner was experimenting on at least fifteen children (not counting previously escaped Kali) alongside Eleven until all of them except for her were murdered by subject 001 (Henry Creel/Vecna), whom Eleven overpowered and banished to the Upside Down.
+In season four, Brenner is definitively revealed to be alive and working with Dr. Owens on a project called "Nina", which they hope can restore Eleven's powers.
+Nina is a specialized sensory deprivation tank and experimental drug that allow Eleven to vividly recall memories of her time in the lab.
+Flashbacks to 1979 show that Brenner was experimenting on at least 15 children (not counting the previously-escaped Kali) alongside Eleven until all of them except for her were murdered by One / Henry, whom Eleven overpowered and banished to the Abyss, where he was transfigured into Vecna and joined the Mind Flayer's hive-mind.
 The exertion put Eleven in a coma that erased most of her memories and weakened her powers, which Brenner began attempting to restore.
 Brenner's experiments on Eleven throughout the first season are revealed to have been attempts to locate Henry, whose powers he sought to replicate in the other children.

-The NINA project ultimately succeeds in restoring Eleven's powers, but U.S. Army troops led by Lt.
+The Nina project ultimately succeeds in restoring Eleven's powers, but U.S. Army troops led by Lt.
 Col. Jack Sullivan storm the facility and kill the staff, believing Eleven to be responsible for a string of murders in Hawkins (which were in fact committed by Vecna).
-Brenner is fatally shot by a sniper while attempting to escape with Eleven, who overpowers the Army.
+Brenner is shot by a sniper and dies while attempting to escape with Eleven, who overpowers the Army.